-MANHATTAN, New York City (WABC) -- Brooklyn rapper Tekashi 6ix9ine pleaded not guilty to federal racketeering and firearms charges in court Monday.
+MANHATTAN, New York City (WABC) -- The defense attorney for Brooklyn rapper Tekashi 6ix9ine says his client is "completely innocent" of federal racketeering and firearms charges.

-The rapper, whose legal name is Daniel Hernandez, is among five people indicted last week on charges that he directed or participated in violent acts as part of a deadly gang.
-Late last week, he was transferred from the Metropolitan Detention Center in Brooklyn for safety concerns.
+The rapper, whose legal name is Daniel Hernandez, is among five people indicted this week on charges that he directed or participated in violent acts as part of a deadly gang.

 "An entertainer who portrays a 'gangster image' to promote his music does not make him a member of an enterprise," Lazzaro said.
 "Mr. Hernandez became a victim of this enterprise and later took steps by firing employees and publicly denounced this enterprise through a morning show.
 Threats were then made against his life which resulted in this case being brought immediately."